shaunplee/monad-challenges-purescript/monad-challenges-code/hakyll/index.md

 * Polymorphism
 * Type classes

-Chapters 1 through 7 of [PureScript by Example](https://book.purescript.org) should cover everything you need to know for these exercises.
-(Let us know!)
+Chapters 1 through 7 of [PureScript by Example](https://book.purescript.org) should
+cover everything you need to know for these exercises.
+(Let us know if it doesn't!)

 We are not trying to teach you PureScript here.
 We are trying to guide you down the path to a fully internalized working knowledge of monads.
 If you need to learn